Greek Yogurt for Babies – Benefits, Recipes and Precautions

 Health Benefits of Greek Yoghurt for Babies

-Now if you’re convinced that it’s a healthy choice for your baby and plan to introduce Greek yoghurt to your baby, opt for plain yoghurt as it is a healthier alternative to the yoghurt with added flavours or sweeteners, which is high in sugar and can result in unhealthy weight gain.
+Now, if you’re convinced that it’s a healthy choice for your baby and plan to introduce Greek yoghurt to your baby, opt for plain yoghurt as it is a healthier alternative to yoghurt with added flavours or sweeteners, which is high in sugar and can result in unhealthy weight gain.

 Important Precautions to Be Taken While Giving Yoghurt to Babies

-• Do not feed flavoured or sweetened yoghurt to your baby as it may not be safe for your little one’s oral health.
+• Do not feed flavoured or sweetened yoghurt to your baby, as it may not be safe for your little one’s oral health.

-3 Easy-to-Make Greek Yoghurt Recipes for Babies
+6 Easy-to-Make Greek Yoghurt Recipes for Babies

 Let’s look at some delicious Greek yoghurt recipes that you can make for your little one: